-Only the costs in the production department are relevant in product costing.
-They consist of direct and indirect costs of producing a product in a manufacturing firm or preparing a product for sale in a merchandising firm.
+Only the costs in the production department are relevant to product costing.
+They consist of the direct and indirect costs of producing a product in a manufacturing firm or preparing a product for sale in a merchandising firm.
 Products are inventoried, and costs are recorded in an inventory account until the units are sold.
-At that time, the costs to produce those units get transferred to the cost of goods sold account.
+Upon sale, the costs to produce those units get transferred to the cost of goods sold account.

 Product costs consist of direct materials, direct labor, and manufacturing overhead.
-The total product cost is the sum of the three.
+The total product cost is the sum of those three costs.
 Indirect materials and indirect labor are included in overhead.
-Here is an example of calculating total product cost and total per unit cost:

-Troy Corporation manufactures widgets at the rate of 30,000 per week.
+For example, imagine that XYZ Corporation manufactures widgets at the rate of 30,000 per week.
 Last week, direct materials were $50,000, direct labor was $40,000, and overhead was $80,000.
-Using this information, we can calculate the total product cost and the per unit cost.
+Using this information, you can calculate the total product cost and the per-unit cost:

 Prime Costs and Conversion Costs

 Product costs are often grouped into two groups: prime costs and conversion costs.
 Prime costs include direct materials plus direct labor.
-Conversion costs include direct labor cost and manufacturing overhead cost.
+Conversion costs include direct labor costs and manufacturing overhead costs.
 In other words, conversion costs are the costs of converting the raw materials into the final product.

 All the other costs of running a company aside from product costs are called period costs.
 Super Bowl ads, for example, are period costs.
 Other examples include salaries and wages, and the costs of office supplies.
 Period costs do not appear as inventory on the balance sheet.
 They appear as expenses on the income statement.

-If a period cost is expected to generate an economic benefit beyond one year, then it can be capitalized, or recorded as an asset on the company's balance sheet, and written off as depreciation over a few years, rather than being expensed all in one year.
+If a period cost is expected to generate an economic benefit beyond one year, then it can be capitalized, or recorded as an asset on the company's balance sheet.
+Assets on the balance sheet can be written off with depreciation over a few years, rather than being expensed all in one year.
 Examples would be purchases of company vehicles and expensive electronic equipment.
 Period costs can be significant and can be further subdivided into selling costs and administrative costs.